mkboice/Go-Password-Hash/README.md

 ##Asumptions
 * Status code 400 'Bad Form Parameter' is returned if the form key is not "password"
 * Status code 404 'Not Found' is returned on any request other than a POST

+##More to do
+1. Graceful shutdown and corresponding tests
+1. Test for multiple asynchronous requests